redux-observable/redux-observable/docs/Troubleshooting.md

 >
 > You can also get help in our public [Gitter channel](https://gitter.im/redux-observable/redux-observable)!

 * * *

-### RxJS v5 (or rxjs-compat) operators are missing! e.g. TypeError: action$.ofType(...).switchMap is not a function
+## RxJS v5 (or rxjs-compat) operators are missing! e.g. `TypeError: action$.ofType(...).switchMap` is not a function

-Version v1.0.0 of redux-observable requires RxJS v6, which uses [pipeable operators](https://github.com/ReactiveX/rxjs/blob/master/doc/pipeable-operators.md) instead of prototype-based methods.
+Version v1.0.0 of redux-observable requires RxJS v6, which uses [pipeable operators](https://rxjs.dev/guide/v6/pipeable-operators) instead of prototype-based methods.
 To aid in migration there is an [rxjs-compat layer that lets you use the old v5 APIs](https://github.com/ReactiveX/rxjs/blob/master/docs_app/content/guide/v6/migration.md).

-So if you're using rxjs-compat (or using a pre-1.0 version of redux-observable), and still getting an error like this where an operator is missing, you most likely need to import the operator you're looking for.
+If you are using rxjs-compat (or using a pre-1.0 version of redux-observable) and still getting an error like this where an operator is missing, you most likely need to import the operator you're looking for.
 RxJS supports the ability to [add operators individually](https://github.com/ReactiveX/rxjs#installation-and-usage) so your bundles remain small.

-#### Add all operators
+### Add all operators

 If you want to instead add all operators, you can import the entire library inside your entry `index.js`: